 If you are training frequently, it is a very good idea to pay for good quality equipment, as you want to protect your body with the best equipment available, and cheap equipment will deteriorate rapidly.
 Fighters should always buy leather equipment, as synthetic materials do not stand the test of time.
 If you are a small person(and therefore not hitting as hard), and/or not training often, you may get away with spending less on your equipment as you won’t be putting it through as much wear and tear.
 Just remember – you get what you pay for!

 Some top of the range and good quality brands to look for are Punish, Fairtex, Twins, King/Topking, Raja, just to name a few.

 Some middle of the range brands that will more than get the job done, but don’t have the same prestige or reputation as the ones mentioned above, and therefore don’t cost as much are Sting, Morgan, SMAI.

 Stay away from buying your gear in a store that doesn’t specialise in sports.

 Again, this will vary greatly depending on the factors mentioned previously.
-If you are looking for the best quality training available, there are current and former world champions that teach one on one muay thai lessons for over $100 per session.
+If you are looking for the best quality training available, there are current and former world champions that teach one on one Muay Thai lessons for over $100 per session.
 The services they provide can vary from fight training to weight loss, to life coaching.
-If you are simply looking to get fit and lose some weight, but don’t have the budget, you may be better suited to personal trainer who isn’t a world champion, but in the long run the process may be slower.
+If you are simply looking to get fit and lose some weight, but don’t have the budget, you may be better suited to a personal trainer who isn’t a world champion, but in the long run, the process may be slower.